sashaaro/burrowMQ/README.md

 **BurrowMQ** is a lightweight asynchronous implementation of the AMQP 0.9.1 server in Rust.\
 It's compatible with AMQP clients like [`lapin`](https://github.com/CleverCloud/lapin) and supports basic features like queues, exchanges, bindings, and message delivery.

+> 🦀 BurrowMQ is a project **for learning, experimentation, and deep understanding of the AMQP protocol**.
+It's also a great playground for practicing async programming and architectural design in Rust.

 > 🕳️ **Why "Burrow"?** The name comes from the English word *"burrow"* — a tunnel or den used by rabbits.
 Much like the rabbit in RabbitMQ, BurrowMQ is a minimalist AMQP implementation that works "deep inside" the protocol to provide a basic infrastructure for message delivery.
 It's a tribute to RabbitMQ's roots, reimagined in a simpler, educational form.

-> 🦀 BurrowMQ is a project for learning, experimentation, and deep understanding of the AMQP protocol.
-It's also a great playground for practicing async programming and architectural design in Rust.
+>
+> 🤓 Additionally, the name is a wordplay on "borrow" — as in Rust's borrow checker.
+While playful, BurrowMQ is also a great way to practice and understand Rust concepts like ownership, borrowing, and async interactions.

 ---

 ## ✨ Features

-- ✅ AMQP 0.9.1 protocol support (RabbitMQ-compatible)
 - ✅ Queue declaration (`queue.declare`)
 - ✅ Exchange declaration (`exchange.declare`) — `direct`, `fanout`
 - ✅ Queue bindings to exchanges (`queue.bind`)